gabr1e11/so-simple-theme/en/_posts/2015-09-03-compiling-a-crosscompiler.md

  [^1]: Watch me digress across this section.
 For the real stuff, go to next section
  [^2]: For a longer version of the answer, read it twice.
- [^3]: Watch me introduct you to a brief history of the compiler while I continue digressing.
+ [^3]: Watch me introduce you to a brief history of the compiler while I continue digressing.
 For the real real stuff, go to next section
  [^4]: Yeah, well, our own galaxy was far far away long time ago, right?
  [^5]: Strictly speaking the tool that translated assembly to machine code was called assembler, not compiler
  [^6]: For real, Jo!
  [^7]: See what I did there! :D
  [^8]: For real, Jo?